Wolf Alice: 2017–2020: Visions of a Life, Mercury Prize win

-2021–present: Blue Weekend
+2021–2023: Blue Weekend

 On 15 February 2021, the band's website was updated to show a looping video of an eye, with the heading "The Last Man on Earth".
 On 22 February 2021, the band announced that their single "The Last Man on Earth" would be released on 24 February 2021, and would debut on Annie Mac's show on BBC Radio 1.
 The release of the single was backed by the announcement of their third studio album, Blue Weekend, which was released on 4 June 2021.
 The second single from the album, "Smile", was released on 20 April 2021.
 Blue Weekend received widespread critical acclaim, and was nominated for the 2021 Mercury Prize.
-On release, music publication The Forty-Five called Blue Weekend "a ballsy idyll of feeling: the sound of a band satisfying themselves rather than proving themselves, and completely filling the space they’ve carved out over the years."
+On 29 October 2021, the band released Blue Weekend: Tour Deluxe which includes four live versions of tracks from the album ("Smile", "How Can I Make it OK", "Safe From Heartbreak", and "The Last Man on Earth") as well as a live cover of "Bobby" by Alex G.

 Wolf Alice won the 2022 Brit Award for Group of the Year.

-On October 29th 2021, the band released Blue Weekend: Tour Deluxe which includes four live versions of tracks from the album ('Smile', 'How Can I Make it OK', 'Safe From Heartbreak', and 'The Last Man on Earth') as well as a live cover of 'Bobby' by Alex G.

 On 5 May 2022, the band released a lullaby version of "The Last Man on Earth" as a single and announced Blue Lullaby, an EP featuring reworked lullaby versions of five tracks from Blue Weekend, which was subsequently released on 24 June 2022.
-During the summer of 2022, the band played 17 shows supporting Harry Styles' Love On Tour, the first date in Hamburg on the 26th of June and the last show in Lisbon on the 31st of July.
+During the summer of 2022, the band played 17 shows supporting Harry Styles' Love On Tour, the first date in Hamburg on 26 June and the last show in Lisbon on 31 July.

+2024–present: The Clearing

+In February 2024, it was announced that Wolf Alice had left Dirty Hit to sign with Columbia Records.
+In April 2025, Wolf Alice began to tease the release of new material on their social media accounts.
+On 15 May, the band released the single "Bloom Baby Bloom" and subsequently announced their fourth studio album The Clearing, originally to be released on 29 August 2025, but later moved to 22 August 2025.

 Musical style and influences

 While the group's early material was folk-tinged pop, they became more rock-oriented after the rhythm section joined.
-Generally, the band's musical style has been described as alternative rock, indie rock, and shoegaze, with elements of dream pop, folk, grunge, pop, and electronic.
+Generally, the band's musical style has been described as alternative rock, indie rock, dream pop, shoegaze, grunge, folk, pop, and electronic.
 Clash described the band as "the lovechild of folk and grunge".
-The "Fluffy" single saw the band compared to Elastica and Hole, while the single's B-side, "White Leather", saw comparisons to The xx.
+The "Fluffy" single saw the band compared to Elastica and Hole, while the single's B-side, "White Leather", saw comparisons to the xx.
 Kitty Empire, writing in The Observer, described their sound as "an engaging strain of off-kilter indie rock".
 The band describe their music as "rocky pop".
 The Telegraph declare Wolf Alice's debut album as 'feral and sophisticated' in review.

-In interviews, the band has cited their liking for The Vines, the Beatles, Siouxsie and the Banshees, Blur, and Courtney Love.
+In interviews, the band have cited their liking for the Vines, the Beatles, the Band, Siouxsie and the Banshees, Blur, and Courtney Love.

 Rowsell's voice type is classified as soprano.